SiteHuang/COMP90055-Spider-Object-Detection/README.md

 ## Data Collection and Preprocess
 1. **Data Collection**: _data_process_ folder contains two crawler python file, Flickr image crawler and google image crawler.
 1. **Data Notation**: Once got the dataset, draw the bounding box and and get xml file for each of the images using [Labelimg](https://github.com/tzutalin/labelImg).
 1. **Generate Test and Train TFRECORD files**: Split the dataset into two groups, test and train.
 Modifying and running the _xml_to_csv.py_ in _data_process_ folder to get two CSV files, test.csv and train.csv.
-And then modifying and running the _generate_tfrecord.py_ as well to get corresponding _.tfrecord_ files.
+And then modifying and running the _generate_tfrecord.py_ as well to get corresponding _.record_ files.
 1. **Create label map** Create a _.pbtxt_ file list all the classes name and format as below:

 <p align="center">